Derecho-Project/cascade-cbdc/README.md

   forward:   avg  0.004 | std  0.001 | med  0.004 | min  0.002 | max  0.020 | p95  0.006 | p99  0.008
   backward:  avg  0.004 | std  0.002 | med  0.004 | min  0.002 | max  0.022 | p95  0.006 | p99  0.013
 ```

+## Configuration options

+### Cascade configuration

+#### Increasing servers and clients
+To have more clients, shards, and/or processes per shard

+#### Network configuration
+In case you want to deploy Cascade servers and clients on separate nodes in a network.

+In case you want to use RDMA instead of TCP.

+### CascadeCBDC client configuration

+### CascadeCBDC service configuration